 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?

-: [1].
+Kartik Bulusu: This method enables yield stress estimation of the gill raker mucus and facilitates rheological characterization and protocol development for similar biological fluids such as human, animal and plant secretions.[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera